dmedri/roaster/README.md

 By design, `ccache` is installed by default.
 This is a compiler cache that speeds up recompilation by caching the result of previous compilations and detecting when the same compilation is being done again.
 Supported languages are C, C++, Objective-C and Objective-C++.
-It's useful to build R source code and, in second-time, to build and install packages in supported languages.
+It's useful to build R source code and new packages.

 For _standard_ and _server_ builds, you'll have a directory in your HOME, `~/.ccache`, and a configuration file within, `ccache.conf`, with the following